 I've discovered a few things as my collection has grown.
 First, the impracticality of bouncing from song to song on a record player means I'm encouraged to slow down and listen to the entire album from start to finish.
 When I stream music, I rarely do this.
 I tend to cherry-pick my favorite songs and leave everything else.
 Judging by the listen count stats on Spotify, this is the norm.

 I've learned that some artists I once considered one or two hit wonders put together some fine albums.
 The Fixx was so much more than One Thing Leads to Another.
 That song's album, Reach the Beach, is outstanding from beginning to end.
-The same goes for Genesis's Abacab, which I've listened to so many times I've lost count at this point.
-ABC's The Lexicon of Love is another masterpiece that's more than just the megahit The Look of Love.
+The same goes for Genesis's Abacab, which I've listened to so many times I've lost count.
+ABC's The Lexicon of Love is another masterpiece that is more than just the megahit The Look of Love.
 Heart's 1976 Dreamboat Annie, which I recently picked up for seven bucks in the clearance crate, is pure listening joy all the way through.
 I could go on and on: Talk Talk, Asia, Midnight Oil, etc., etc.

 That music stamped my soul with long-forgotten emotions that can now be excavated by taking the time to slow down and listen again.
 Collecting records represents the chance for me to do that, to immerse myself in the nostalgia of an ever-receding past.

 Metallica's Master of Puppets evokes the semester I went to school in Salzburg in the early 90s, one of the happiest times in my life.
 I didn't have the record by then, only the cassette, but it was enough.
 I'd pop Master of Puppets in my Walkman for my bike ride to the university each morning.
 MoP's blistering heavy metal always reminds me of that 30-minute speed ride to class, past the zoo, by the icy Salzach River, around the Festung, in the late autumn cold and pouring rain, the air filled with the smell of wet leaves and the cloud-shrouded Alps looming in the background, and me peddling as hard as I could to stay warm while constantly reminding myself how amazing, so fucking amazing, it was to be alive and living right here, right now, right in this moment, rain or no rain.
-All the while Metallica was pouring into my ears and into my soul, leaving an imprint I can still feel all these years later.
+All the while, Metallica was pouring into my ears and my soul, leaving an imprint I can still feel all these years later.
 That was my Sound of Music.
-These are also memories I cherish because they shine a light back into the fading past to what were in many ways better days.
+I cherish these memories because they shine a light back into a fading past and to what were far better days.

 Try it sometime.
 Slip into the past with a relic from the past.
 Take the time to slow down, close your eyes, and experience a record.
 Listen to the crackles as the needle hits the record and then slowly, effortlessly, dreamfully, drift back in time to remember (or misremember) just how good it all was.
 Let the music paint the past for you.